 The additional program components for Family Camp will begin after the day camp program concludes at approximately 4:00 p.m.
 Camp Staff will assist the scouts in preparation for the evening dinner meal which will be at 6:00 pm.
 Leaders and scouts are able to spend time between the conclusion of the day camp program and dinner setting up their camp site for the evening.
-Specific evening programs will be announced at dinner.
+Specific evening programs will be announced at dinner and typically include open program areas, camp-wide games and scout selected activities.
 Breakfast for family camp will begin at 8:00 am the following morning.
 Parents joining their scouts for the evening should plan to arrive at camp by the end of dinner and be prepared to stay until the morning flag ceremony prior to breakfast.